 ENROLLMENT AT ROSES

-Roses in Concrete is proud to partner with EnrollOak.org to help you choose the best Oakland public school – district and charter – for your child.
-Roses in Concrete is a public school, free and open to all students.
+Roses in Concrete Community School is proud to partner with Oakland Enrolls to help you choose the best Oakland public school – district or charter – for your child.
+Roses in Concrete Community School is a public school, free and open to all students.
 English language learners and students with disabilities are encouraged to apply.
-Want more information or a tour?
-Email LilMilagro@RosesinConcrete.org.
+Get started now at OaklandEnrolls.org.

 Roses in Concrete Community School is dedicated to growing warrior scholars in Oakland and to serving our students and families.
 We offer:

 • Dual immersion at the Kinder through 5th grade level and a Spanish language program 6th grade and above

 • Concentrated 90 minute Visual & Performing Arts block centered around music, theater arts, dance, studio/visual arts, and media arts